Required Code Books

 The COC™ exam voucher is valid for 12 months from date of purchase.
 Membership is required to take any AAPC examination.

 Due to the level of expertise required of medical coders, AAPC expects certified coders to be able to perform not only in an exam setting but also in the real world.
 In addition to passing the certification exam, coders will also be required to demonstrate on-the-job coding experience.
-Those who pass the CPC, COC (formerly CPC-H) and/or CPC-P exams but have not yet met this requirement will be designated as an Apprentice (CPC-A, CPC-H-A and/or CPC-P-A) on their certificate.
+Those who pass the CPC or COC exams but have not yet met this requirement will be designated as an Apprentice (CPC-A or COC-A) on their certificate.

 Requirements for Removal of Apprentice Designation: